ericzinnikas/deluge-thindl/README.md

 ## Usage
-Currently under development and lacking any testing, but the author has verified it works (at least on a basic level).
+Currently under development and lacking formal testing, but the author has verified it works (at least on a basic level).
 Many more improvements are needed before advocating it to the world.
 If you really want to use it, clone this repo then build the plugin yourself with `python setup.py bdist_egg`.

 ## Features
 - Uses [LFTP](http://lftp.yar.ru/) to fetch files over SFTP
-- Plugin auto-configures LFTP per torrent: host, user, remote directory, local directory (pget options coming soon)
+- Plugin auto-configures LFTP per torrent: host, user, remote directory, local directory, concurrent downloads

 ## Screenshots